 Importantly, the LDDM – fit only to behavior – generates predictions about the underlying neural dynamics that can be compared to electrophysiological findings.
 We examined R unit activity in the best-fitting model, with predicted activity aggregated across trials and aligned to the onset of stimuli and the time of decision as in the original study (Roitman & Shadlen, 2002).
 Aligned to the onset of stimuli (Fig. 6D, left), neural responses are aggregated by coherence level and eventual choice, and truncated at median RT.
 These data show clear evidence of WTA competition: chosen (solid) and unchosen (dashed) activity traces diverge over time.
 Moreover, neural activity is stimulus-dependent: the dynamics of both chosen and unchosen units ramp at different, coherence-dependent speeds, consistent with empirical findings consistent with an accumulation process.
 More quantitatively, we examined the relationship between activity and coherence at the specific time point (arrow points a and b) reported in the original work (Fig. 6E).
-Model predictions align well with empirical observations: chosen activity shows a significant increase with input coherence (a, 18.56 spikes/second/100% coherence), while unchosen activity shows a decrease (b, -30.18 spikes/second/100% coherence).
+Model predictions align well with empirical observations: the deviance of the LDDM predicted activities is the smallest among the three alternatives models from the empirical recordings (quantified by root-mean-square error (RMSE); RMSELDDM = 2.74, RMSERNM = 20.10 (Fig. 6-figure supplement 4E), RMSELCA = 3.92 (Fig. 6-figure supplement 5E)).

 Aligned to the onset of decision (Fig. 6D, right), model R unit activity near the time of choice shows further evidence of WTA competition observed in real neurons: the initial divergence between chosen and unchosen activity traces extends into a categorical coding of choice.
-The relationship between activity and coherence quantitatively replicates the empirical pattern immediately preceding the decision time (Roitman & Shadlen, 2002): chosen activity (indicated by arrow c in Fig. 6D and plotted in Fig. 6F) no longer shows much difference across coherence conditions (-.009 spikes /second/100% coherence), while unchosen activity (indicated by d in Fig. 6D and plotted in Fig. 6F) retains a decrease (d, -47.49 spikes/second/100% coherence).
+The relationship between activity and coherence quantitatively replicates the empirical pattern immediately preceding the decision time (Roitman & Shadlen, 2002): chosen activity (indicated by arrow c in Fig. 6D and plotted in Fig. 6E) no longer shows much difference across coherence conditions, while unchosen activity (indicated by d in Fig. 6D and plotted in Fig. 6E) retains a decrease.
+The quantification of the model activities shows that LDDM traced the best among the three models on the empirical activities when aligned to the choice onset (RMSELDDM = 6.77 (Fig. 6E); RMSERNM = 9.35 (Fig. 6-figure supplement 4E); RMSELCA = 7.51 (Fig. 6-figure supplement 5E)).
 Thus, R unit activity – in a model with parameters fit only to behavior – replicates the recorded activity of parietal neurons during both initial decision processing and eventual choice selection.

+Different from the other two models, the LDDM is the only model that provides the dynamics of the two types of interneurons (Fig. 6F-I).
+The inhibitory (G) units selectively code input values and choice but exhibit complex dynamics: in the early stage (dynamics sorted to left in Fig. 6F and upper panel in Fig. 6G), the G activities ...
+The activities at the median RT on the chosen side (indicated by arrow a) and unchosen side (arrow b) ...
+But different from R activities, the chosen side activities are suppressed to be lower, ...
+G units in the trials with smaller input coherence lower because of longer period of disinhibition.

 [Insert Figure 6 about here]